Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 # Team Data Science Process from Microsoft

-This repository contains the **Team Data Science Process (TDSP) from Microsoft**.
+This repository contains the [**Team Data Science Process (TDSP) from Microsoft**](https://github.com/Azure/Microsoft-TDSP).
 TDSP is an agile, iterative, data science methodology to improve collaboration and team learning.
 It is supported through a lifecycle definition, standard project structure, artifact templates, and tools for productive data science.

 Here we provide a version of TDSP for instantiation from **Vienna**.

 ## Information about TDSP in Vienna
 When you instantiate TDSP from Vienna, you get the TDSP-recommended standardized directory structure, and document templates for project execution and delivery.
-The final delivery report to the customer or client is
+The final delivery report to the customer or client is named FinalDeliverable.md.

+## Project planning and execution
+If you would like to follow [Visual Studio Online (Team Services)](https://azure.microsoft.com/en-us/services/visual-studio-team-services/) for planning, management and execution of your Data Science projects, detailed instructions are provided [here](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/team-data-science-process-project-execution.md).

 ## Release Notes